Tough c interview questions

 e1, e2, e3: They are variables of union emp.

-ptr: It is pointer to array of union.
+ptr: This is a pointer to an array of unions.

 (*(*ptr+2))->name